-

 Do employees/other stakeholders have any specific approval, consultation or other rights?

-Statutorily, there are no requirements for consultation with unions or work councils concerning acquisitions, disposals, or mergers.
-However, in the case of an asset acquisition or business transfer, the employee’s consent is required only if such employee is to be transferred from their existing employer to a new employer where their consent is necessary.
+Statutorily, there are no requirements to consult with unions or work councils concerning acquisitions, disposals, or mergers.
+However, in some cases involving asset acquisition or partial or entire business transfer, employee consent becomes necessary when the transaction involves transferring employees from their existing employer to a new employer.
+In such circumstances, each employee must provide their explicit consent to the transfer.

 Whether the consent of other stakeholders is necessary hinges on the presence of any change of control provision in a contract or permit of the target company.
 Such provisions may require consent from stakeholders such as lenders, major suppliers, concessionaires, or joint venture partners before the acquisition of a specified number of shares in the target company.